on April 13, 2017 (last modified on March 29, 2023) • 20 minute read

 And I’m not the only one who thinks so.
 Facebook generated $8.81 Billion dollars in revenue in Q4 2016 from more than 3M advertisers.

 You should probably jump in if you haven’t already.
 If you want to compete, though, you need to know the platform inside and out.

 You can easily waste a lot of money if you don’t know what you’re doing.

 Use this guide to make sure you’re maximizing ROI instead.
-It includes a unique process we’ve developed at our marketing agency that minimizes cost and maximizes customer acquisition, our checklist for running campaigns, the dashboards we’ve created to monitor success, descriptions of metrics we track, and a bunch of our hard-earned lessons sprinkled throughout.
+It includes a unique process we’ve developed at our marketing agency that minimizes cost and maximizes customer acquisition, our checklist for running campaigns, the custom dashboards we’ve created to monitor success, descriptions of metrics we track using a social media dashboard software, and a bunch of our hard-earned lessons sprinkled throughout.

 The quickest way to waste a lot of money on Facebook ads is to promote bottom-of-the-funnel offers or decision-stage offers to Facebook users who don’t know you yet.

 Instead, apply the classic AIDA (Attention, Interest, Desire, Action) concept or HubSpot’s Inbound marketing methodology to your ad campaigns by creating ads that are in tune with the awareness (or lack thereof) your target audience has of your product or service.

 You might get lucky when you launch a direct-response campaign to cold audiences or promote promotional content and get a ton of conversions.
 We get lucky once-in-awhile and I wish it was this easy all of the time.
 But, from our experience running thousands of campaigns for hundreds of clients, this is not a predictable, sustainable or repeatable process for achieving positive results.